 Always wear gloves when handling your trap and wash your hands thoroughly.
 This minimises the risk of catching animal-borne diseases such as leptospirosis.

 Keeping pets safe around traps is important and something we consider at all times.

 Never bait your trap with meat or fish bait.
-Only use lures (like peanut butter or aniseed) that are less likely to attract pets.

 Trap aversion training for pets can be helpful.
-This involves bringing a dog or cat near the trap, putting the lure on its nose, and setting off the trap so it gets a fright and associates both the lure and the trap with a negative experience.
+This involves bringing a dog or cat near the trap, putting the lure on its nose, and setting off the trap so it gets a fright and associates both the lure and trap with a negative experience.

 - VIDEO: How to keep your pets safe around Trapinators, Otago Peninsula Biodiversity Group